studiomobile/git-hooks/README.md

 Doesn't add a branch name if a commit message starts with `<`.

 To install, simply copy files from `hooks` folder to `.git/hooks` folder of your Git project.
+After that, execute `chmod +x .git/hooks/*`.